 You can use an optional method (instead of actual cost) for deducting incidental expenses only.
 The amount of the deduction is \$5 a day.
 You can use this method only if you did not pay or incur any meal expenses.
-You cannot use this method on any day you use the standard meal allowance (defined in the instructions for line 5 on page 3).
+You cannot use this method on any day you use the standard meal allowance (defined in the instructions for line 5).

 Line 4.
 Enter other job-related expenses not listed on any other line of this form.
-Include expenses for business gifts, education (tuition, fees, and books), home office, trade publications, etc. For details. including limits, see Pub.
+Include expenses for business gifts, education (tuition, fees, and books), home office, trade publications, etc. For details, including limits, see Pub.
 463 and Pub.
 529.

 If you are deducting home office expenses, see Pub.
 587 for special instructions on how to report these expenses.

-If you are deducting depreciation or claiming a section 179 deduction, see Form 4562, Depreciation and Amortization, to figure the depreciation and section 179 deduction to enter on Form 2106, line 4 deduction.
-See Form 8863, Education Credits, for details.
+If you are deducting depreciation or claiming a section 179 deduction, see Form 4562, Depreciation and Amortization, to figure the depreciation and section 179 deduction to enter on Form 2106, line 4.